How to Count Cells by Background Color in Excel with VBA

 CountBackgroundColor

-The CountBackgroundColor(color_index, range1, [range2], …) function counts the number of cells matching the specified color index within one or more ranges.
+The CountBackgroundColor(color, range1, [range2], …) function counts the number of cells matching the specified Long color value within one or more ranges.

 Parameters: